haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

 Ben has been contributing to GHC for over a decade and been working as a full-time compiler engineer at Well-Typed since 2015.
 In that time he has worked across the compiler, from parsing to code generation to release management and development infrastructure.
 His contributions include GHC's non-moving concurrent garbage collector, GHC's type-reflection implementation, and numerous improvements in profiling.
 He tends to find himself working near the back end of GHC's compilation pipeline and runtime system.

+### Sylvain Henry

+Sylvain has a background in high-performance computing and has been contributing to GHC since 2015.
+He joined IOG in 2019 to work full-time on GHC.
+Since 2022, he has led a small team of engineers working on improving Haskell tooling.
+His contributions include `ghc-bignum` (an improved implementation of GHC's support for big numbers), improvements to GHC's constant-folding capabilities, various fixes to the RTS, and a lot of refactoring to make GHC's code more modular and to make GHC a better cross-compiler.
+In 2022, his team added a new JavaScript backend to GHC, adapted from GHCJS.

+### Cheng Shao

+Cheng Shao is a full-time software engineer at Tweag, where he has been working since 2018.
+His main contribution to GHC is the WebAssembly backend, which grew out of his early research project, a Haskell-to-WebAssembly compiler codenamed Asterius.
+He focuses on maintaining the GHC WebAssembly backend, adding new functionality, as well as other GHC work that involves code generation and the runtime system.

 ## Participation

 Due to space constraints and to enable scholarships for student participants, there will be a fee for full on-site participation.